Search within:

 Scope of the Program

-The Department of Geological Sciences at Ohio University offers the Master of Science (M.S.) degree.
+The Department of Earth and Environmental Geosciences at Ohio University offers the Master of Science (M.S.) degree.
 Incoming graduate students who hold bachelor's degrees from other colleges will have already indicated on their application form or cover letter which area of Geological Sciences they intend to pursue graduate studies.
 Students may change their area of concentration by petitioning the Department for approval.

 Mission

-The mission of the Department of Geological Sciences is to provide students with an introduction to problem solving, critical thinking, and basic concepts using the earth sciences and to show how modern observations can be extended into deep time.
+The mission of the Department of Earth and Environmental Geosciences is to provide students with an introduction to problem solving, critical thinking, and basic concepts using the earth sciences and to show how modern observations can be extended into deep time.
 We prepare our undergraduate majors with a solid foundation in the discipline for use in their subsequent life, work, or advanced studies and impart to our graduate students a high level of knowledge, skills, and professionalism that enable them to advance their careers by integrating courses with forefront research into the processes that formed and now modify the Earth.

 Learning Objectives